Skip to content

 Referring an adult safeguarding concern to the local authority

-The concern should be reported to the local authority where the abuse or neglect is taking place or is at risk of doing so (see appendix A).
+The concern should be reported to the local authority where the abuse or neglect is, or is at risk of, taking place (see appendix A).

-A concern should be raised with the local authority if there is any reason to think a person
+A concern should be raised with the local authority if there is any reason to think an adult

 • has needs for care and support (whether or not these are currently being met) and